Readings were held in the following venues; thank you to everyone who came, and who hosted!

-On October 17, 2019, 7:00 p.m. at the Writers’ Federation of Nova Scotia, 1113 Marginal Road, Halifax, the League of Canadian Poets, thanks to Annick MacAskill, will host me and four other poets: Anne Simpson, Strange Attractor; Deirdre Dwyer, The Blomidon Logs; Chad Norman, Learning to Settle Down; and Margo Wheaton, The Unlit Path Behind the House.
+On October 17, 2019, 7:00 p.m. at the Writers’ Federation of Nova Scotia, 1113 Marginal Road, Halifax, the League of Canadian Poets, thanks to Annick MacAskill, hosted me and three other poets: Anne Simpson, Strange Attractor; Chad Norman, Learning to Settle Down; and Margo Wheaton, The Unlit Path Behind the House.

 Wednesday, October 24, 12pm, at the Izaak Walton Killam Memorial Library, 105 Main Street, Yarmouth NS (with Frances Boyle)

 Wednesday, October 24, 7pm, at the Lillian Benham Library, 35 North Street, Lockeport NS (with Frances Boyle and special guest E. Alex Pierce)